2025–26 PBA Philippine Cup

-The 2025–26 PBA Philippine Cup, also referred to as the PBA season 50 Philippine Cup, is the first conference of the 2025–26 PBA season of the Philippine Basketball Association (PBA).
-The 50th PBA Philippine Cup started on October 5, 2025, and will conclude sometime in 2026.
-A break is held from November 17 to December 4 to make way for the first window of 2027 FIBA Basketball World Cup qualifiers.
+The 2025–26 PBA Philippine Cup, also referred to as the PBA season 50 Philippine Cup, was the first conference of the 2025–26 PBA season of the Philippine Basketball Association (PBA).
+The 50th PBA Philippine Cup started on October 5, 2025 and ended on February 1, 2026.
+A break was held from November 17 to December 4 to make way for the first window of 2027 FIBA Basketball World Cup qualifiers.
 The tournament does not allow teams to hire foreign players or imports.

 This is the first conference of the Titan Ultra Giant Risers in the league, following Pureblends Corporation's acquisition of the NorthPort Batang Pier franchise.
-The San Miguel Beermen entered this conference as the defending Philippine Cup champions.
+The San Miguel Beermen entered this conference as the defending Philippine Cup champions, and successfully defended the title in a rematch of the last year's finals against the TNT Tropang 5G.